floooh/sokol/README.md

 Emulators](https://floooh.github.io/tiny8bit/) for more interesting usage examples.

 # Updates

+- **02-Oct-2020**:
+    The sokol_app.h Win32 backend can now render while moving and resizing the window.
+NOTE that resizing the swapchain buffers (and receiving SAPP_EVENTTYPE_RESIZED events) is deferred until the resizing finished.
+    Resizing the swapchain buffers each frame created a substantial temporary memory spike of up to several hundred MBytes.
+I need to figure out a better swapchain resizing strategy.

 - **30-Sep-2020**:
     sokol_audio.h now works on UWP, thanks again to Alberto Fustinoni